FabioMiguel2000/iNeedHelp/README.md

 | US01 | Browse/Read | high| As a User, I want to quickly navigate and browse the system without being forced to register or login to the system, so that I have the option to just quickly view the topic that interests without wasting too much time
 | US02| Search | high | As a User, I want to quickly search for the content that I would like to know about (posts, questions, users), so that I do not need to waste time browsing each content one by one
 <p align = "center">
-Table.2 - User user stories
+Table 2.2 - User user stories
 </p>

 ### Visitor (Unauthenticated User)